 - 4,500 hours spent leading and directing projects

 As you can see, the PMP certification demands a significant amount of experience before you may earn it and the numbers prove it.
 According to PayScale, 40% of PMP earners have 10–19 years of experience.

 How does PMP apply to my information security career?

 PMP is a global project management certification that can be used in a wide variety of fields and industries.
 Regarding information security, PMP applies to several different roles.
-Chief among these roles are IT Project Manager, Information Security Project Manager, Software Developer and Systems Engineer.
-These different roles demand a significant amount of project management due to the nature of business today so if you are looking for one of these roles, PMP will make you a cut above the rest.
+Chief among these roles are IT project manager, information security project manager, software developer and systems engineer.
+These different roles demand a significant amount of project management due to the nature of business today.
+So if you are looking for one of these roles, PMP will put you a level above the rest.

 What is the job outlook for PMP certification holders?